Hla-Naing/CMPE131_Recipewebapp/README.md

 - Kris (@krisros1)

 **Welcome to our recipe sharing app!** This program allows logged in users to view and submit recipes.
-To run this app, the following libraries must be installed under a virtual environment and using “pip3 install library”:
+To run this app, the following libraries must be installed under a virtual environment.
+Open the main CMPE131_Recipewebapp directory, create the environment with "python3 -m venv venv", and activate it with "source venv/bin/activate".
+Then, use “pip3 install library” for each (also found in the "requirements.txt" file):
 - Flask (managing the package)
 - Flask-SQLAlchemy (managing user, recipe, and profile databases)
 - Flask-WTF (managing login and submission forms)